elucian/bee/syntax/control.md

 The "cover" region is executed when the error is not captured.
 In this region you can use control statements to check for a range of errors or resolve any unknown error.

-**after**
+**final**

-This region is executed regardless if there is an error or not.
+This final region is executed regardless if there is an error or not.
 It contains resource closing statements:

 * close a file or connection to databases
 * close locked resources and free memory